bradfears/Discord-News-Aggregator/README.md

   c.
 Toggle _Developer Mode_
   d.
 Hit Esc and go back to your list of channels
   e.
 Right-click on your desired channel and click _Copy ID_ (you will need to add this to your code)
-5. Get your Discord authorization token by following the instructions on [this page](https://linuxhint.com/get-discord-token/)
+4. Get your Discord authorization token by following the instructions on [this page](https://linuxhint.com/get-discord-token/)
   a.
 You will need to add the authorization token to your code
+5. Open webhook.php and change the first three variables ($channel_id, $webhook_url, and $auth_code)
+  a.
+You should already have these values from previous preparation steps

 ## Test the code
 1. Run the webhook.php from the command line or terminal